Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Handle the case when we try to send a message to an unexisting chat room
+- Update the roadmap features in the readme
 - Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join an unexisting chatroom, look at the